Kubernetes Cluster Setup

 :

-$ sky check
+sky check kubernetes

-Observability for Administrators¶
+Observability for Administrators#

 All SkyPilot tasks are run in pods inside a Kubernetes cluster.
 As a cluster administrator,